 The spectral mismatch parameter relates the short-circuit currents measured under the solar simulator to those measured under reference irradiance i.e.

-Combining (1) and (3), we find:
+Combining (1) and (3), we find

 From (4), we see that if Esim(λ) = EAM1.5G(λ), i.e., the spectral irradiance of solar simulator matches the AM1.5G irradiance, M=1.
 The same is true if Rtest(λ) = Rref(λ) i.e., the spectral response of the reference and test cells are the same.
-In either scenario, equation (2) gives:
+In either scenario, equation (2) gives

 Using the reference cell, the irradiance of the solar simulator can be adjusted so that i.e., the short-circuit current of the reference cell under the solar simulator matches the short-circuit current of the reference cell under AM1.5G illumination.
-Then, (the measurement of the test cell under the solar simulator is the same as the it would be under AM1.5G irradiance) and an accurate measurement can be taken.
-This method is useful when the solar simulator exactly matches the AM1.5G spectrum (unlikely), or the test cell is of the same technology and is known to have the same spectral response as the reference cell (quite possible).
+Then, (the measurement of the test cell under the solar simulator is the same as if it would be under AM1.5G irradiance) and an accurate measurement can be taken.
+This method is useful when the solar simulator exactly matches the AM1.5G spectrum (unlikely) or the test cell is of the same technology and is known to have the same spectral response as the reference cell (quite possible).